boolsi/boolsi/README.md

     D:
         any?: 123
 ```
-Time steps may be given individually (e.g. `5, 6, 7, 8`) or in ranges
+Time steps may be given explicitly (e.g. `5, 6, 7, 8`) or in ranges
 (e.g. `5-8`).
 They must be 1 or greater (0 corresponds to initial state)
-and can't exceed maximum simulation time (if specified).
+and can't exceed the maximum simulation time (if specified).

-If a perturbation occurs with a node in fixed state, this state will be
+If a perturbation is applied to a node in a fixed state, the fixed state will be
 overridden at the time steps of the perturbation.

 Note that the search for attractors and target states starts only after